josefjura/electron-angular2-startup/README.md

 Angular2 booting logic

 #### app.component.ts
 Application component definition, also contains the routing initialization.
-As this is a fairly specific component I decided to move it out of the components folder.
+As this is a fairly specific component I decided to move it out of the 'components' folder.

 #### app.component.ts
 Application layout.
-As this is a fairly specific component I decided to move it here from the templates folder.
+As this is a fairly specific template I decided to move it here from the 'templates' folder.

 ### src/app/common
 Directory containing all common scripts